pubky/pkarr/README.md

 ### The Network

-Pkarr uses [Mainline DHT](https://en.wikipedia.org/wiki/Mainline_DHT), the same peer-to-peer network that powers BitTorrent.
+Pkarr uses the [Mainline DHT](https://en.wikipedia.org/wiki/Mainline_DHT), the same peer-to-peer network that powers BitTorrent.
 Records are stored using [BEP44](https://www.bittorrent.org/beps/bep_0044.html) (mutable items).
 With 15 years of proven reliability and 10+ million active nodes, there's no need to bootstrap a new network.

 ### Key Points